Nplu5/ReactBootcamp/Readme.md

 add package.json before running any npm command and add '{}' as content of that file.

 yarn add [package] -D is equal to npm install --save-dev [package]

+## Reuse code

+Context: To practice and review the reuse module.
+I will write a five state element that allows switching between states and highlights the currently selected state

+This will be implemented with React:

+- without a specific code reuse pattern used
+- using a HOC
+- using render props